 - Not as small as a compact camera

-The Canon EOS M6 Mark II is easily the best digital camera for macro thanks to its overall fantastic image quality and ease of use.
+The Canon EOS M6 Mark II is easily the best digital camera for macro thanks to its overall fantastic image quality and ease of use, as well as being the best Canon camera for macro photography.
 The included 15-45mm lens is very good for macro photography, with a closest focusing distance of 9.8″ (25cm).
 Although this means you can’t get close enough to achieve a high level of macro magnification, the ability to add a dedicated macro lens, such as the Canon EF-M f/3.5 Macro IS STM Lens makes this camera unbeatable for macro, in my opinion.

 The large APS-C sensor, shooting at 32.5 Megapixels, means that you can crop into any macro images that you take, and enlarge them to a significant degree before they lose sharpness and detail.
 The clarity and colour rendition of this camera are also second to none – it will take quite a few years before this camera loses its place at the top of the tree.